xuleimath/website/docs/getting-started.md

 ## Examples and Explanations
 To get started building with RISC Zero, take a look at these examples, which feature explanations and tutorials for code available in our GitHub repositories:

 * [**Hello World in Rust**](examples/rust_starter_tutorial.md) - Our starter project for the RISC Zero zkVM.
 If you're just getting started writing code for the zkVM, we recommend reading (and playing with) this repository.
+TODO: This is a broken link and probably a bad description.

 * [**RISC Zero Battleship**](examples/battleship_rust.md) - To see a more complex use of the RISC Zero zkVM in action, take a look at this working Battleship game.
 Here, players use private game board states to track whether opponents have sunk their battleships.